- All of the animals on this list were born blind. Although blind, many of these animals have their own way of viewing the world if not by sight.

 Research is still early, but it appears that their inner ear can sense the frequency of vibrations in the desert sand and use it to steer them towards prey and away from predators.

-Summary of Blind Animals
+Summary of 10 Animals That Are Blind

 The Featured Image